Non-stick dishes can be the handiest yet worryingly fragile items in your kitchen.

 Follow these tips and invest in mild cleaning items to ensure your non-stick cookware remains in top shape.

-While these are the most important tips for your non-stick pans, in a nutshell, it’s always a plus to use these tricks for all your cookware.
+While these are the most essential tips for your non-stick pans, in a nutshell, it’s always a plus to use these tricks for all your cookware.

 You may also like the following article: